EPCCed/eidf-docs/docs/services/s3/s3browser.md

     Making a bucket publicly-readable allows anyone who knows the bucket URL to anonymously read the bucket, and the files within.

 !!!
-Note "Effect on existing bucket policies (for those familiar with policies)"
+Info "Effect on existing bucket policies (for those familiar with policies)"

     Making a bucket public will not overwrite any existing bucket policy you may have defined.
 Rather, it adds two policy statements to your existing policy, if these have not already been added: